BasantHussein/SemanticWebAi/README.md

 # SemanticWebAi
-Semantic web chatbot on movies using python
+Semantic web chatbot on movies using regular expression and python